raas-dev/configent/README.md

     curl -fsSL https://raw.githubusercontent.com/raas-dev/configent/main/install.sh | GIT_REF=main sh

-For development purposes, once the VM has been started, your host's `$HOME` directory is mounted in the VM.
+For development purposes, once the VM has been started, host's `$HOME/configent` is mounted read-only in the VM.
 This enables testing most changes without first committing and pushing to your fork.

 ### Contributing